sy2002/TeleBall/index.md

 ### Stay in Touch

-If you have any questions or comments, we are happy to hear from you.
-Email us at
+If you have any questions or comments, we are happy to hear from you:

 * sy2002 at teleball.org
 * doubleflash at teleball.org